-Annual business parklets must include a raised platform that is level with the kerb.
+Annual business parklets must include a platform that is level with the kerb.
 Seasonal business parklets may also include raised platforms.

-- The difference in height between a kerb and raised platform should be no more than 6mm. - The maximum gap between the kerb and raised platform is 1cm.
-A bridging platform can be used if a gap is more than 1cm, or if the raised platform does not match the height of the kerb.
-Refer diagram below. - Any raised platform must ensure stormwater flow is not obstructed.
-The removal of leaves and litter is the responsibility of the permit holder. - Any structure including a platform in proximity of stormwater entry pits must be designed to enable access and maintenance to occur. - Where a Business Parklet would be built at a different level from the kerb upstand, a bridging or leveling platform can be utilised to create a smooth transition and prevent tripping hazards. - Steps should be avoided.
-Any step must have a warning strip at the nose of the step. - Any ramp should not exceed a 5% gradient slope. - A parklet structure 100m2 or greater may also be subject to a Building permit. - Must allow for easy removal.
+- · Steps are acceptable providing ramp access is also provided if required to access the parklet. - The difference in height between a kerb and raised platform should be no more than 6mm.

+• The maximum gap between the kerb and raised platform is 10mm.
+A bridging platform can be used if a gap is more than 10mm, or if the raised platform does not match the height of the kerb.
+Refer diagram below.

+• Any raised platform must ensure stormwater flow is not obstructed.
+The removal of leaves and litter is the responsibility of the permit holder.

+• Any structure including a platform in proximity of stormwater entry pits must be designed to enable access and maintenance to occur.

+• Where a Business Parklet would be built at a different level from the kerb upstand, a bridging or levelling platform can be utilised to create a smooth transition and prevent tripping hazards.

+• Any ramp should not exceed a 5% gradient slope.

+• A parklet structure 100m2 or greater may also be subject to a Building Permit.